 However if the fruit that has fallen to the ground doesn’t show signs of having been eaten, we have to wonder if it could be a growing problem in this instance i.e. that the fruit isn’t getting the essentials for survival.

 A young tree will take several years to be established and trained.
-Proper and regular pruning is vital, not just to produce the shape of espalier you want but to ensure a strong and healthy tree.
+Proper pruning is vital to produce the shape of espalier you want and ensure a strong and healthy tree.
 If you encourage the tree to grow upwards too quickly, the lower branches will suffer.
-Branches growing upwards will more easily take nutrients and thus deprive the branches being trained to grow sideways, so timing in the pruning and training is of great importance.
+Branches growing upwards will more easily take nutrients and thus deprive the branches being trained to grow sideways.
+Timing in the pruning and training is of great importance.
 Ideally the final diameter of the bottom branch should be twice that of the top branch and in that way healthy fruit will grow and survive at all levels.
 Care taken in the first few years will be rewarded with a long-living, fruitful and attractive tree.

 For good fruit production a regular dose of sunlight is important, as is well-drained soil.
 The tree should be watered especially during dry periods and fed an appropriate food – follow the manufacturer’s instructions.
 It is also important to keep the area under the espalier tree free from weeds especially grasses.

-It can take up to five years for an espalier tree be established, to reach its final height and to be produce a good crop of pears.
+It takes up to five years for an espalier pear tree to establish and produce a good crop.